wellcontent/wellcontent.github.io/_posts/2022-08-11-improve-accessibility-user-experience-twitch.md

 It's important to have the correct color contrast to make sure users can read everything.
 This is relevant for your stream overlays and description panels.

-The contrast ratio for text against a background should be at least 4.5:1.[^2] You can check contrast using [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/) or [Coolors' Contrast Checker](https://coolors.co/contrast-checker).
+The contrast ratio for text against a background should be at least 4.5:1.[^2] You can check contrast using [WebAIM's Contrast Checker](https://webaim.org/resources/contrastchecker/){:target="\_blank" rel="noopener noreferrer"} or [Coolors' Contrast Checker](https://coolors.co/contrast-checker){:target="\_blank" rel="noopener noreferrer"}.

 If you want to set a minimum contrast for chat, you can.
-In the [FrankerfaceZ](https://www.frankerfacez.com/) settings, click on Chat, then go to Appearance, and scroll down to Colors.
+In the [FrankerfaceZ](https://www.frankerfacez.com/){:target="\_blank" rel="noopener noreferrer"} settings, click on Chat, then go to Appearance, and scroll down to Colors.
 Under Minimum Contrast, set your desired value.
 The default value is 4.5.

 <br>